angular/angular/aio/content/guide/docs-style-guide.md

 <div class="alert is-helpful">

+**NOTE**: <br />
-To enable HTML in an Angular guide, **always** follow every opening and closing HTML tag with a blank line.
+To enable HTML in an Angular guide, always follow every opening and closing HTML tag with a blank line.

 </div>